scikit-learn-contrib/denmune-clustering-algorithm/README.md

 ## When less means more

 Most classic clustering algorithms fail to detect complex clusters where clusters are of different sizes, shapes, density, and exist in noisy data.
 Recently, a density-based algorithm named DenMune showed great ability in detecting complex shapes even in noisy data. it can detect a number of clusters automatically, detect both pre-identified-noise and post-identified-noise automatically, and remove them.

 It can achieve an accuracy reach 100% in some classic pattern problems, achieve 97% in the MNIST dataset.
 A great advantage of this algorithm is being a single-parameter algorithm.
 All you need is to set a number of k-nearest neighbors and the algorithm will care about the rest.
 Being Non-sensitive to changes in k, make it robust and stable.

 Keep in mind, that the algorithm reduces any N-D dataset to only a 2-D dataset initially, so it is a good benefit of this algorithm is always to plot your data and explore it which makes this algorithm a good candidate for data exploration.
-Finally, the algorithm comes with a neat package for visualizing data, validating it, and analyzing the whole
+Finally, the algorithm comes with a neat package for visualizing data, validating it, and analyzing the whole clustering process.

 ## How to install DenMune